heyaphra/faunadb-nodejs-examples/README.md

   - Create a databse using fauna shell or the dashboard
   - Create a .env file with `FDB_FQL_ADMIN_KEY=<your admin key>` (and GQL keys, if applicable)
   - `yarn` or `npm install`
   - Check out some scripts!
-I recommend looking at fql/auth and fauna-bootstrap first.
+I recommend looking at fql/auth first
   - To run any script, `node <path/to/script>`

 Tasks: